buildpacks/spec/buildpack.md

 4. Remove application source code that is not necessary for launch.
 5. Provide start command in `<launch>/launch.toml`.

+The purpose of separate `<layer>` directories is to:

+1. Minimize the execution time of the build phase.
+2. Minimize persistent disk usage.

+This is achieved by:

+1. Reducing the number of necessary build operations during the build phase.
+2. Reducing data transfer during the export phase.
+3. Enabling de-duplication of stored image layers.

 ### Process

 **GIVEN:**